Skip to Main Content

 If you're thinking about starting a home renovation or improvement project, you're not alone.

-According to figures released in July 2018 by Harvard University, home improvement expenditures are on the rise overall, due to various economic factors.
-In fact, U.S. homeowners are expected to spend some $350 billion on home improvements and repairs within the next year.
+According to the American Housing Survey conducted by the U.S. Census Bureau, homeowners spent $827 billion on home renovations in 2023.
+In fact, U.S. homeowners are expected to spend even more on home improvements and repairs within the next year.
 Talk about a formidable number.

 There's no doubt you want to spend wisely, while making your home the next better version of itself.
 Here are the five biggest mistakes professionals see homeowners make with their home improvement and renovation projects, to help you avoid them.